bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 }
 ```

-The last process is If there are events associated with a pod, we should update the podCache as follows.
+The last part of the process checks If there are events associated with a pod, and updates the podCache as follows.
-`updateCache()` will inspect each pod and update it one by one in single loop,
+`updateCache()` will inspect each pod and update it one by one in a single loop,
-so if many pods changed during the same "relist" period this process can be bottleneck.
+so if many pods changed during the same "relist" period this process can be a bottleneck.
-Lastly updated new pod lifecycle event is sent to eventChannel after updates.
+Lastly, updated new pod lifecycle events are sent to eventChannel after updates.

-Tracing call stack details are not so important for understanding,
+Tracing call stack details are not so important for understanding the process,
-just understand some remote clients are called per a pod for getting pod inspect information by conditions.
+but some remote clients are called per pod for getting pod inspect information.
-I think this way will be increasing latency for proportional to pod numbers, because many pods are generated many events usually.
+This may increase latency for proportional to pod numbers, because many pods usually generate many events.

 ```go
 //// pkg/kubelet/pleg/generic.go - relist()